mmm111mmm/inacityinthefuture/01-int-float-var-blocks-switch/8-switch.md

 We then have `case "SunnyAndHot":`.

-After this we can type any other statement we want, e.g.:
+After this we can type statements, e.g.:

 ```java
     case "SunnyAndHot":